sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 For example, when using 64 channels, enter "'pca', 63" in the option edit box.
-If you do not do this, the activity of one of the components that contributes the most to the data might be duplicated (as explained in the previous section), and you will not be able to use the ICA decomposition.
+If you do not do this, the activity of one of the components that contributes the most to the data might be duplicated (as explained in the previous section), and you will not be able to use the ICA decomposition. <font color=red>Note that because of small numerical innacuracy inherent to digital signal processing, we recommend people compute ICA, then compute average reference (see this [paper](https://www.frontiersin.org/articles/10.3389/frsip.2023.1064138/full).</font>

 Issues associated with aggressive automated artifact removal before ICA
 ---------------------------------------